 This article is not about inflation, how the economy works, and how banks make money, but for all intents and purposes, the return of your bank balance is 0%.

-Your money is guaranteed by the government, and while yes, you do get interest paid each month, relative to inflation, you are losing.
+Your money is guaranteed by the government, and while yes, you do get interest paid each month on some types of accounts, relative to inflation, you are losing.

 The Expected Value of Returns on Debt

 The return on debt is precisely the interest rate you are paying on your debt.

 Your 5% mortgage has an expected value of a -5% return for your wealth.